GenesysCloudBlueprints/vonage-video-blueprint/blueprint/index.md

 2. Go to Genesys Cloud [Developer Tools](https://developer.mypurecloud.com/developer-tools/#/webchat).
 3. Select your deployment and queue and initiate a chat interaction.

-Once the agent is offered/answers the incoming interaction, they sould see the Vonage panel in one of the Agent tools section.
+Once the agent is offered/answers the incoming interaction, they should see the Vonage panel in one of the Agent tools section.

 ![1](images/1.png "1")